jaanli/exploring_american_community_survey_data/README.md

 ./scripts/process_one_year_of_american_community_survey_data.sh 2021
 ```

 The argument specifies the year to be downloaded, transformed, compressed, and saved.
+It takes about 5 minutes per year of data.

 ## Types of data available for every person who responded to the American Community Survey